Dominic Kimengich

-Dominic Kimengich (born 23 April 1961) is a Kenyan Catholic prelate who is the bishop of the Roman Catholic Diocese of Eldoret in Kenya, since 16 November 2019.
-Before that, from 5 March 2011 until 16 November 2019, he was the Bishop of the Roman Catholic Diocese of Lodwar in Kenya.
-Prior to then, from 20 March 2010 until 5 March 2011, he was auxiliary bishop of Lodwar and concurrently Titular Bishop of Tanaramusa.
+Dominic Kimengich (born 23 April 1961) is a Kenyan Catholic prelate who was appointed Coadjutor Archbishop of the Archdiocese of Mombasa in Kenya on 28 January 2026.
+Before that, from 16 November 2019 until 28 January 2026, he was the bishop of the Roman Catholic Diocese of Eldoret in Kenya.
+Prior to that, from 5 March 2011 until 16 November 2019, he was the Bishop of the Roman Catholic Diocese of Lodwar in Kenya.
+From 20 March 2010 until 5 March 2011, he was auxiliary bishop of Lodwar and concurrently Titular Bishop of Tanaramusa.
 He was appointed bishop on 20 March 2010 by Pope Benedict XVI.
 He was consecrated bishop on 22 May 2010.
 He succeeded Bishop Patrick Joseph Harrington at Lodwar on 5 March 2011, when Bishop Harrington resigned.
 On 16 November 2019, Pope Francis transferred him to Eldoret and made him the Local Ordinary there.
 He was installed at Eldoret on 1 February 2020.
 While bishop of Eldoret, he contemporaneously served as Apostolic Administrator of the diocese of Lodwar from 1 February 2020 until 4 June 2022.

 Background and education

-Dominic Kimengich was born on 23 April 1961, at Kitur, Baringo County, Diocese of Nakuru, in Kenya.
-He studied philosophy at Saint Augustine Seminary.
+Dominic Kimengich was born on 23 April 1961, at Kituro Village, near the current Saint Joseph The Worker Parish in Kituro, Baringo County, Diocese of Nakuru, in Kenya.
+He studied philosophy at Saint Augustine Major Seminary in Mabanga, Bungoma County.
 He then studied theology at Saint Thomas Aquinas Major Seminary in Nairobi.
 He holds a Licentiate and a Doctorate in Canon Law, awarded by the Pontifical University of the Holy Cross in Rome, Italy.